Mont-Saint-Michel: History

-From the 8th century onward
+8th century onward

 Before the construction of the first monastic establishment in the 8th century, the island was called Mont Tombe (tumba).
 According to a legend, the archangel Michael appeared in 708 to Aubert of Avranches, the bishop of Avranches, and instructed him to build a church on the rocky islet.

 Unable to defend his kingdom against the assaults of the Vikings, the king of the Franks agreed to grant the Cotentin Peninsula and the Avranchin, including Mont-Saint-Michel traditionally linked to the city of Avranches, to the Bretons in the Treaty of Compiègne.
 This marked the beginning of a brief period of Breton possession of the Mont.
 In fact, these lands and Mont-Saint-Michel were never really included in the duchy of Brittany.
 Around 989–990 these traditional bishoprics, dependent of the archbishopric of Rouen and that had been left vacant during the time of the Viking raids, regained their bishops.

 The mount gained strategic significance again in 933 when William I Longsword annexed the Cotentin Peninsula from the weakened Duchy of Brittany.
 This made the mount definitively part of Normandy, and is depicted in the Bayeux Tapestry, which commemorates the Norman Conquest.
 Harold Godwinson is pictured on the tapestry rescuing two Norman knights from the quicksand in the tidal flats during the Breton–Norman war.
 Norman ducal patronage financed the spectacular Norman architecture of the abbey in subsequent centuries.

 Bayeux Tapestry scenes 16 and 17: William and Harold at Mont-Saint-Michel (at top centre), Harold rescuing knights from quicksand.

 In 1067, the monastery of Mont-Saint-Michel gave its support to William the Conqueror in his claim to the English throne.
 This he rewarded with properties and grounds on the English side of the Channel, including a small island off the southwestern coast of Cornwall which was modelled after Mont-Saint-Michel and became a Norman priory named St Michael's Mount of Penzance.

 Two bombards abandoned by English forces and currently on display.